IshmaelRogers/DeepNN/README.md

 # Training a Deep Learning Network

 # Save and Restore TensorFlow Models

 # Finetuning

 # Regularization

+The network at just the right size for our data is hard to optimize.

+In practice we train networks that are way too big for our data then prevent them from overfitting

+# Early termination

+Look at performance of validation set.

+Stop and train as soon as we stop inmproving

+Prevents over optimization

+## Regularizing

+- applying artificial constraints on the network that implicitly reduce the number of free parameters.

+# L2 Regularization

+Adds another term to the loss which penalizes large weights.

+Add L2 Norm of the weights to the loss and multiply by a small constant

+NOTE: L2 norm stands for the sum of the squares of the individual elements in a vector

+ Structure of network doesnt change because the L2 Norm is being added

+ Derivative is X

+Question

 # Dropout

+Dropout is a regularization technique for reducing overfitting.
+The technique temporarily drops units (artificial neurons) from the network, along with all of those units' incoming and outgoing connections

+imagine 1 layer connected to another layer the values that go from 1 layer to the next are activations.
+Take the activations and randomly, for every example you train the network on, set half of them to zero.

+Completely and randomly and take half the data and destroy it

+Network can never rely on any given activation to be present because it may be destroyed

+Forced to learn a redundant representation for everything, to make sure some of the info remains

+Prevents overfitting

+Takes a concensus

+Evaluating the network trained with dropout no longer want randomness

+something determoinistic is desired

+Take concensuses over the

+average the activation

+y e = average of all yt obtained during training

+during =training

+0 out activation that i drop out scale remaining activations by factor of 2

+to remove these dropouts and scaling operations from the nueral network

+The result is an average of these activations that is properly scaled

+TensorFlow provides the
+tf.nn.dropout(
+    x,
+    keep_prob,
+    noise_shape=None,
+    seed=None,
+    name=None
+)

+function to implement the dropout

+See droput.py

 # Deep Neural Network Lab